-- 10. The percent mass of calcium carbonate in the dry unknown sample is taken as the average of the three trials.
-Enter the average mass percent of calcium carbonate in the dry unknown samples. - 11.
-Please enter the standard deviation of the average mass percent of calcium carbonate in your dry unknown samples. - 12.
-Please enter the calculated 90% confidence limit for the average percent mass of the calcium carbonate in your dry unknown samples. - 13.
+- 8. For each of your trials, what is the mass of your unknown sample in grams? - 9.
+In the titration of the dry unknown sample with the secondary standard solution, EDTA, your titration volumes of the EDTA solution should be approximately 10-15 mL.
+For each of your trials, what is the precise volume in milliliters of the EDTA solution used in the titration of your unknown sample (e.g. 11.81 mL). - 10.
+Using the volume of EDTA solution, the mass of unknown sample, and the average molarity of the EDTA solution, calculate the percent mass of calcium carbonate in the dry unknown sample for each of your trials. - 11.
+Calculate the average mass percent of calcium carbonate in your dry unknown sample. - 12.
+Calculate the standard deviation of the mass percent of calcium carbonate in your dry unknown sample. - 13.
+Calculate the 90% confidence limit for the average percent mass of the calcium carbonate in your dry unknown sample. - 14.
 Your TA has assigned you an Unknown Number between 1-12 for your Calcium Carbonate unknown.
-Enter your Unknown Number in the text box below.
+Record your Unknown Number.